iptomar/projectary-frontend/README.md

 ## API

-The database can be found [here](https://github.com/iptomar/projectary-api)
+The API can be found [here](https://github.com/iptomar/projectary-api)

 ## Installation